wombleton/gitlaw-nz/acts/S/Securities Act 1978.md

     (3) If a prospectus, or an instrument to amend a prospectus, is registered under [section 42][112] or [43][113], the Registrar may, in any manner that the Registrar thinks fit, give notice of the registration to any person or class of persons or to the public generally.

-    (4) The Registrar may, in any manner that the Registrar thinks fit, give notice to any person or class of persons or to the public generally of any changes in the information referred to in section 43P in respect of a registered prospectus.
+    (4) The Registrar may, in any manner that the Registrar thinks fit, give notice to any person or class of persons or to the public generally of any changes in the information referred to in [section 43P][133] in respect of a registered prospectus.

     Section 43B: inserted, on 1 May 2011, by [section 21][464] of the Securities Amendment Act 2011 (2011 No 6).